Documentation Index Fetch the complete documentation index at: https://docs.baytos.ai/llms.txt

 # More efficient - single request

-prompts = result['prompts']
+prompts = result[ 'prompts' ]

-Cache prompt data to reduce API calls:
+Cache prompt data to reduce API calls: import time

 from functools import lru_cache